coderefinery/documentation/guide.md

 A good working solution seems to be that Windows users have two terminals side-by-side, one with Anaconda prompt and another with git-bash.

+Another solution is to `conda install git` into an Anaconda prompt.

 #### Character encoding issues